 Stony Brook University has a national reputation as a distinguished research institution,

 but we are also a leader in providing professional education and training.
 We collaborate

-with businesses and organizations to create customized on-site graduate and non-credit
+with employers to create customized on-site graduate and non-credit training opportunities

 Family Residences and Essential Enterprises, Inc. (FREE) is a human services organization that supports 4,500 individuals with intellectual

 or developmental disabilities.
 FREE employs 2,400 direct service providers, managers